-Bt bacillus thuringiensis is the best bet against pickleworm, it is a bacterium that is known to kill all worms, and is readily available to home gardeners.
+Bt bacillus thuringiensisorganic pesticide is the best bet against pickleworm, it is a bacterium that is known to kill all worms, and is readily available to home gardeners.
 It’s harmless to people and pets.
 Apply it at either bloom or petal fall, or both.
 It is a stomach poison and must be ingested.
 It is more effective when applied during warm, dry weather while the larvae are actively feeding.
-Bt breaks down quickly in nature so multiple treatments per season is necessary.
+Bt breaks down quickly in nature so multiple treatments per season are necessary.